-Selecting the Right Covering Agent for Strain Gauges
+Selecting Covering Agents for Strain Gauges

 The quality of a measurement made with a strain gauge essentially depends on the type of installation and design of the measuring point.
 A thorough preparation of the installation surface, correct connection, and protective covering are important factors for problem-free results.

 Based on the fact that detecting systematic failures at an early stage of development is absolutely essential, OEM manufacturers have increasingly started to ask their suppliers to check the mechanical quality of PCBs.
 Electrical strain gauges are designated to measure the deformation of printed circuit boards (PCBs) to an extremely accurate degree; this quick-step guide shows necessary steps, including the setup of a complete measuring chain.